 Are corporations authoritarian or democratic?
-Corporations tend to be hierarchical institutions in which workers often feel like they are working within a communist dictatorship, but compared with privately-held companies, corporations are extremely democratic.
-A privately-held company can be owned by one person who calls all the shots whereas a public corporation is usually owned by thousands or even millions of people who all have a democratic voice in how the corporation is governed.
+Corporations are hierarchical institutions in which workers often feel like they are working within a communist dictatorship, but compared with privately-held companies, corporations are extremely democratic.
+A privately-held company can be owned by one person who calls all the shots whereas a public corporation is usually owned by thousands or even millions of people who in theory should have a democratic voice in how the corporation is governed.

 Most people don’t think of a corporation as a form of democracy because corporate democracy violates the democratic ideal of one-person, one-vote.
 Corporations are plutocratic democracies where wealthier people get more votes.
-Each shareholder’s votes are equal to their shares (wealth).
+Each shareholder votes as many times as the number of shares she has.

-But just as there are many forms of democratic governments (parliamentary, presidential, electoral college, direct vs. representative, etc.) there are many possible forms of corporate government that are dictated by the laws of the countries where the corporations are based.
+But just as there are many forms of democratic governments (parliamentary, presidential, electoral college, direct vs. representative, etc.) there are many possible forms of corporate government that are dictated by the laws of the countries where the corporations are chartered.
 One of the big differences is whether other stakeholders besides shareholders have any votes or representation on the board.
-It turns out that the US is unusual in that our government gives so much sovereignty to shareholders.
-In many countries, employees, creditors (usually banks), and/or government representatives are represented in corporate governance.
-When corporations borrow a lot of money from banks, that gives the banks a right to representation on corporate boards in Germany.
-In China, the Communist tradition has always given the government considerable direct power over the management of large corporations partly because the government owns shares in most large companies and I suspect there are additional mechanisms.
+The US is unusual in that our government gives exclusive sovereignty to shareholders.
+In many countries other stakeholders also share power on corporate boards such as employees, creditors (usually banks), and/or government representatives.
+For example, most OECD nations require some amount of codetermination whereby employees are guaranteed representation on corporate boards.
+Germany decided that banks have the right to representation on corporate boards when corporations borrow a lot of money from them.
+In China, the Communist tradition has always given the government considerable direct power over the management of large corporations partly because the government owns shares in most large companies among other mechanisms.

 one of the world’s most successful capitalist nations, Germany, currently requires 50 percent employee representation on the supervisory boards of large corporations, and …most countries in the European Union now also encourage or require some such form of employee “co-determination.”..
 How did German corporations end up giving all those board seats to employees? … The short answer is that in the aftermath of World War II the managers and owners of Germany’s large industrial concerns were discredited, with some headed for trial in Nuremberg as war criminals, while the country’s trade unions, which had been banned by Adolf Hitler in 1933, were considered by the Allied occupying forces to be free of Nazi taint.
 The most heavily industrialized part of the country was in the hands of the British, who were in the process of nationalizing several major industries back home and were inclined to do the same in Germany.
 Having experienced de-facto nationalization under the Nazis, though, the leader of the union movement in the British zone …pushed instead for negotiated deals with company owners to give workers equal board representation.
 Greatly preferring this to nationalization, several big iron and steel concerns in the British zone assented.